Kidnapping of Sidney Jaffe: Canada asks Jaffe not to appear for new trial

 Jaffe's new trial on the fraud charges was scheduled for April 1985.
 A week before jury selection in the new trial was set to begin, Judge Howell W. Melton of the Middle District declined a motion by Jaffe's lawyers to block the trial on the grounds that it would subject Jaffe to double jeopardy.
 Separately, the Canadian government filed a motion to halt the trial because Jaffe was illegally abducted from Canada; lawyer Alex Kleibomar called it a "direct proximate insult to the national dignity of Canada".
 However, Judge John H. Moore of the Middle District denied a motion.
 Assistant Deputy Attorney General of Canada Douglas J. A. Rutherford described Moore's ruling as "unacceptable".
 Nevertheless, in the end Jaffe did not appear at that trial: the Canadian government had instead asked him in writing to remain in Canada in order to testify at the upcoming trial of the two bounty hunters accused of his 1981 kidnapping, and Jaffe chose to comply.
 Jaffe's lawyer Michael L. Von Zamft presented a letter to that effect from the Canadian government to Sanders on the day of the trial, and stated to Florida Seventh Circuit Judge Sanders, "He's a Canadian citizen following the dictates of his government".
 Nevertheless, Sanders ordered Jaffe's arrest as well as the forfeiture of Jaffe's US$150,000 bail bond to Putnam County.

 Aftermath

 Civil actions by Jaffe

-A separate civil case by Jaffe against real estate developer Charles W. Grant Continental Southeast Land Corporation, Circuit Judge E. L. Eastmoore, State Attorney Stephen Boyles, and the Florida Department of Business and Professional Regulation ended in October 1984 with dismissal of the suit against all respondents but Grant, and Jaffe being ordered to pay $3 million to Grant.
+A separate civil case by Jaffe against Charles W. Grant, bankruptcy trustee for Continental Southeast Land Corporation, Circuit Judge E. L. Eastmoore, State Attorney Stephen Boyles, and the Florida Department of Business and Professional Regulation ended in October 1984 with dismissal of the suit against all respondents but Grant, and Jaffe being ordered to pay $3 million to Grant.
 Jaffe also filed suit in Canada against Sun Bank of Tallahassee seeking refund of the bail money.
 Justice Robert Sutherland dismissed an application by the bank to stop the lawsuit, but in December 1988, the Ontario Supreme Court ruled against Jaffe.